 Know Your Customer’s Personality Type

 Discovering your customer’s personality style and earning their trust and respect requires you to pay attention.
-Listening skills are perhaps the most important tool in your toolbox when it comes to building lasting rapport.
-Through active listening, you’ll be able to start discovering their needs and preferences from your very first interaction.
-But building lasting rapport is not a onetime thing, you need to keep listening carefully as the relationship progresses.
-If you do, you’ll remain up to date on what’s important to them, how your product is working out, and what their changing needs may be.
+Understanding is probably the most important tool when it comes to building lasting rapport.
+Whether online, over the phone or face-to-face, you’ll be able to start discovering their needs and preferences from your very first interaction.

 Share Some of Yourself

-A real relationship is a two-way street.
+A genuine relationship is a two-way street.
 You can’t hope to come across as genuine and build lasting rapport if you close yourself off.
-Of course, what you reveal is up to you and your own comfort level as well as that of your customer.
-But if your customer shares a personal anecdote, it’s a good gesture if you share one too.
-Sharing some of yourself also means being yourself.
-Don’t try to be someone you’re not in sales; a successful approach is not one size fits all.
-To build lasting rapport you’ll have to find your own way with clients - you can’t simply copy what you see working for another rep. If customers feel that you’re being yourself, they’re far more likely to trust you and want to work with you.
-So let your personality shine!
+Of course, what you reveal especially on social media like LinkedIn, is up to you and your own comfort level as well as that of your customer.
+But if your customer shares a personal anecdote in your emails or LinkedIn messages, it’s a good gesture if you share one too.
+Sharing some of yourself also means being yourself and in times like this, a personal touch can be a great idea.